Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

-Hyperparameters such as the input physical quantities, the number of latent space vectors, sequence length, time step size, and the inclusion of the TDNN (and $k$) were systematically validated by Matsubara et al.~\cite{Matsubara}.
+Hyperparameters such as the input physical quantities, the number of latent space vectors, sequence length, time step size, and the inclusion of the TDNN (and $k$) were systematically validated by \citet{Matsubara}.
 Among the eight cases examined in their work, the parameter set that yielded the minimum prediction error for turbulence statistics was adopted for this study.

-Physics-informed neural networks (PINNs), which integrate physical constraints and governing equations directly into the loss function of the learning model, is known to enhance prediction performance \cite{Raissi,Yousif2022}.
-In this study, the total loss function is defined by augmenting the pixel-wise reconstruction loss ($\mathcal{L}_{pixel}$), originally employed by Matsubara et al. \cite{Matsubara}, with two additional physical constraint terms: the residual of the continuity equation ($\mathcal{L}_{continuity}$) and the error between the predicted and ground-truth wall shear stress ($\mathcal{L}_{\tau_w}$).
+Physics-informed neural networks (PINNs), which integrate physical constraints and governing equations directly into the loss function of the learning model, is known to enhance prediction performance \citep{Raissi,Yousif2022}.
+While the present approach does not constitute a full PINN framework, the loss function is modified to incorporate limited physical constraints.
+Specifically, the total loss function is defined by augmenting the pixel-wise reconstruction loss ($\mathcal{L}_{pixel}$), originally employed by \citet{Matsubara}, with two additional physical constraint terms: the residual of the continuity equation ($\mathcal{L}_{continuity}$) and the error between the predicted and ground-truth wall shear stress ($\mathcal{L}_{\tau_w}$).
 The present model includes the physical information in the loss function as

 where $\mathcal{L}_{pixel}$, $\mathcal{L}_{continuity}$, and $\mathcal{L}_{\tau_w}$ are the pixel error between ground truth and prediction, the value of continuity equation, and the error value of wall shear stress between ground truth and prediction, respectively, which are defined as follows: